taipeik9/GAM531-Final-Project/README.md

 ## Some Notes

 You must have OpenAL installed to run for the sound engine.
-Controls: WASD for movement, mouse for looking around, Left shift for sprinting.
+It is included in the NuGet package manager but you may have to download it here: https://www.openal.org/downloads/ Controls: WASD for movement, mouse for looking around, Left shift for sprinting.

 *The gold platforms are checkpoints!*